Lynn Family Stadium: Louisville City FC

 Lynn Family Stadium was scheduled to open on April 11, 2020, with a regular season match between Louisville City FC and Birmingham Legion FC.
 A fixture for Louisville City FC in the 2020 U.S. Open Cup was also scheduled on April 7.
 The home opener and cup fixture were cancelled by the suspension of USL and U.S. Open Cup play announced in March 2020 because of the COVID-19 pandemic.
 The opening date was pushed to July 12, 2020, with a home match against the Pittsburgh Riverhounds SC and capacity limited to 30 percent (4,600 spectators).

 During the 2021 regular season, the team earned a 10–1–1 home record.

 Racing Louisville FC

 In October 2019, the NWSL awarded an expansion franchise to Louisville (later named Racing Louisville FC) that would begin play at Lynn Family Stadium in 2021.
 The stadium hosted the 2021 NWSL Championship on November 20, 2021, after the match was moved from Portland's Providence Park.

 On October 30, 2024, the venue hosted its first United States Women's National Team friendly match against the Argentina Women's National Team.
 The USWNT won the match 3–0 in front of an announced sold-out crowd of 13,543.
 Racing Louisville FC's own Emma Sears started the match.

 Louisville Kings

-On October 7, 2025, the United Football League announced that a new team, the Louisville Kings, will begin play in the stadium in spring 2026.
+On October 7, 2025, the United Football League (UFL) announced that a new team, the Louisville Kings, will begin play in the stadium in spring 2026.

+On March 27, 2026, the venue hosted the Kings' first game against the Birmingham Stallions.
+The Kings lost 15–13.